Sharath15eUR/Varun/Varun_Adv_C_Programming_Training/Assignment_Module_2/Outputs/Readme.md

-This folder contains the output of the assignment of module 2.
+This folder contains the output of the coding problems of assignment in module 2.